ShizCalev/EnhancedSC/PatchNotes.md

 ### Gameplay
 - Frag Grenades have been increased from 100 to 150 damage, making them lethal to enemies on Hard difficulty.
-- The explosion delay for Wall Mines has been reduced from 1.75 seconds to 0.50 seconds to prevent running past the wall mine before it explodes.
+- The explosion delay for Wall Mines has been reduced from 1.75 seconds to 0.50 seconds to prevent running past the mine before it explodes.
 - Improved the Optic Cable's enter and exit sounds, as the exit sound was previously missing from the PC version.
 - Added an option to use the crouch key to drop similar to Pandora Tomorrow.
 - Added an option to use any vision mode in Optic Cables similar to Pandora Tomorrow.